isaaclhk/Projects/R projects/Predictors of type 2 DM.md

 Based on the matrix, systolic and diastolic blood pressure were expectedly correlated. bmi, waist, hip and weight were also strongly correlated. chol and ratio were moderately correlated, while hdl and ratio were strongly correlated.
 </br> </br>
-Between bmi, waist, hip and weight, bmi will be chosen as a predictor as the evidence for it is strong in the literature.
+Between bmi, waist, hip and weight, bmi was chosen as a predictor as the evidence for it is strong in the literature.
 Between chol and ratio, chol will be chosen as there was an outlying value in ratio.
 Models that include bp.1s and bp.1d will be tested to identify the better predictor.

 ```
 null_model<- glm(data = diabetes, dm~1, family = binomial(link = "logit"))